-First things first, ABBYY FineReader Pro for Mac does not offer many of the standard editing features you see in other programs.
+First, ABBYY FineReader Pro for Mac does not offer many of the standard editing features you see in other programs.
 However, when it comes to scanning and gathering the data, the performance is up to the mark.

 It’s also one of the most potent OCR clients for Mac, with support for over 180 languages.
-You just have to download the language pack, and ABBYY FineReader Pro for Mac would do the job for you.
+You just have to download the language pack, and ABBYY FineReader Pro for Mac will do the job for you.
 This feature is something that every student would love.

 ABBYY FineReader Pro for Mac is available for $119.99 as a one-time payment.

 PhantomPDF is more of a face-to-face contender for Adobe Acrobat Pro.
 This PDF editing suite comes from Foxit, a famous business software developer.
 PhantomPDF is part of a massive package that makes it easy to edit, create, and manage PDF documents.